RE-SS3D/SS3D-Website/content/about.md

 ## Where is RE:SS3D now?

-RE:SS3D is fully open-source and is located on [GitHub]({{ site.github_game_url }}).
+RE:SS3D is fully open-source and is located on {{ link(key="github_game_url", text="GitHub", path="") }}.
 We have quite a few dedicated contributors of different types, although, admittedly our art departments move a bit faster than the technical ones.
 See our progress on our [Devblog page](/devblog/).

 ## I want to help!